burczyk/Camouflage/Readme.md

 ![hexfiend](https://raw.githubusercontent.com/burczyk/Camouflage/master/assets/hexfiend.png)

 As you see the whole text is stored inside, right after the header.
-We can extract it by just slicing `byte[]` array from a certain index to the end.
+We can extract it by just slicing `byte[]` array from a certain index to the end and that's how Camouflage is doing it.

-###Algorithm
-[BMP](http://en.wikipedia.org/wiki/BMP_file_format) is probably the simplest image format.
-All you need to know is that it consists of a header and then array of pixels.
-Each RGB pixel can have a value from range (0-255) so it can be represented as a byte.
-If we extract bytes from NSData and divide them into 3-component groups we can store each group as a single pixel!

-Each pixel is stored in a bitmap that has a `height=1` and `width=ceil(size/3)` and whole bitmap is saved in Camera Roll.
-As a result we get an assetURL we can use later to restore saved data.

-That's it :)

 ###libbmp dependency